 The findings indicated that the former employees of Nokia stayed in Oulu.
 They re-educated themselves, accepted lower salaries, and found new jobs, thus enabling Oulu to adapt to the structural change of Nokia’s downfall.

 According to Simonen, this is an enlightening example of individual-based regional resilience.
-Although other solutions and policymaking were involved, the individual workers are at the basis of regional resilience.
+Although other solutions and policymaking were involved, the individual workers were at the basis of regional resilience.

-Kotila further realized the difficulty when writing her master's thesis.
-She studied resilience on individual, organizational and regional levels; their definitions and measurement.
+Kotila further realised the difficulty when writing her master's thesis.
+She studied resilience on individual, organisational and regional levels; their definitions and measurement.
 Her data included one of the city of Oulu’s venture capital funds.
-She analyzed the success of these funds and their effect on regional resilience especially.
+She analyzed the success of these funds and their effect on regional resilience specifically.

-Kotila concluded that individual, organizational and regional resilience are connected, but it is still unclear how they are connected - more research is needed.
+Kotila concluded that individual, organisational and regional resilience are connected, but it is still unclear how they are connected - more research is needed.